-Some people sit on the interior, using it as a bench without realising they belong together and during their lifetime together have only recently been separated.
+Some people sit on the interior, using it as a bench without realising they belong together and during their incredibly long lifetime together inside the mountain have only recently been separated.

 The empty space is just that, empty, just a volume of air, but few people will enter it to pass through the stone.
 I don’t know why.
 It is somehow sacred and private.

 I have seen people challenged by this and I see a sense of guilty elation on their faces after they have gingerly stepped through.

 Due to the fact I made it, I am not permitted to ever pass through it.